KiwiSoupfx/Source-Spotify-Link/README.md

 ## Running the app

-If you haven't looked through my comments or spotify's api docs, you'll want to go to: https://accounts.spotify.com/en/authorize?client_id=Your_ClientId_Here&redirect_uri=http%3A%2F%2Flocalhost%3A8080&response_type=code&scope=user-read-currently-playing Make sure you replace the 'Your_ClientId_Here' with your app's client ID.
+Navigate to http://localhost:8080 and the app should take you everywhere you need to go, provided you gave a valid client_id and secret.
-After it loads, click the OK and it'll start getting track data and you can close the tab.
+Make sure to click the "Spotify Authorization" button and login if you're logged out.

-Use a bind or type "exec config_name.cfg" into console to run the command
+Use a bind or type "exec config_name.cfg" into console to run the command.

-More customization hopefully coming soon.
-Thinking about making a web ui.
+More customization coming soon.